hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Regularization becomes necessary when the model begins to ovefit / underfit.
 This technique introduces a cost term for bringing in more features with the objective function.
 Hence, <b>it tries to push the coefficients for many variables to zero and hence reduce cost term.</b> This helps to reduce model complexity so that the model can become better at predicting (generalizing).

 * Probability vs Response
-  * Probability means predict probability, Response means predict specific classes
+  * Probability means predict continuous values (such as probability), Response means predict specific classes
   * Response Measures
     * Confused Matrix >> Precision-Recall, F Score, Specificity & Sensitivity, ROC-AUC/Banalced Accuracy/G-Mean, Gini Coefficient
     * Concordant & Discordant